 Later Years

-Italian and French cinephiles led the rediscovery of Brooks in the years after the second World War.
+Italian and French cinéphiles led the rediscovery of Brooks in the years following the second World War.
 In 1955, French archivist Henri Langlois mounted a major exhibit celebrating the 60th anniversary of film.
 Outside the Cinémathèque Française, Langlois hung two large banners, one depicting the French actress Falconetti (in Joan of Arc) and the other depicting Brooks.
 When asked why another more prominent actress like Greta Garbo or Marlene Dietrich had not been depicted instead of Brooks (who was then little remembered), Langlois famously responded, “There is no Garbo, there is no Dietrich, there is only Louise Brooks.”
-The Brooks revival began.
+The Brooks revival had begun.
+(Read more about Brooks and Langlois HERE.)

-Brooks rarely gave interviews, but she did have friendly relationships with a few noted film historians like Lotte Eisner, William Everson, John Kobal, and Kevin Brownlow.
+Brooks rarely gave interviews, but she did have a friendly relationship with a few noted film historians like Lotte Eisner, William K. Everson, John Kobal, and Kevin Brownlow.
 In the 1970s, she was interviewed on film for Memories of Berlin: The Twilight of Weimar Culture (1976), as well as for Kevin Brownlow’s acclaimed documentary series Hollywood (1980); the latter aired on the BBC and PBS, and helped create new interest in the silent era’s surviving personalities, including Brooks.
-Richard Leacock’s Lulu in Berlin (1984) includes another rare filmed interview; it was released just before Brooks’ passing though filmed a decade earlier.
+Richard Leacock‘s Lulu in Berlin (1984) includes another rare filmed interview; it was released just before Brooks’ passing, although filmed a decade earlier.

 Death